darioGerussi/exploration/C++/Fundamentals/1. Simple Calculators/1. Chocolate Bars/README.md

-Exercise: Calculate how much a student
-organization earns during its fund-raising
-candy sale.
-The program should prompt the
+**Description**

+A school is hosting a fund-raiser by selling
+chocolates.
+They earn a certain amount for each
+bar of chocolate sold.
+This program prompts the
-user to enter the number of chocolate bars sold
+user for the amount of bars sold and how much is
-and the amount the organization earns for
-each bar sold.
-It should then calculate and
-display the total amount earned.
+earned per bar.
+Then, it calculates and displays the total.

 ********************************************

-Black-box model
+**Black-box model**

 Input 1: Chocolate bars sold
 Input 2: Amount earned per bar